Breeder's Next Litter Waitlist Form

 At this point, its heart also begins to beat while blood vessels form throughout its body.
 The embryo also continues to grow rapidly during this time as it draws nutrients from its mother’s bloodstream.

-3 to 5 week puppy
+Dog Embryo 3 to 5 Weeks

 Weeks 3 to 5